About Puerto Viejo

 Private Airport Pick Up & Drop Off

-When I come and go from the airport, I hire my own private driver.
-I find it easier traveling with someone I know.
-It is approximately the same price.
-I have been using a local tour company for years.
+Airports and transportation can be a bit daunting these days.
+For people that want the least hassle, We have been using a local tour company for years.
 They check flight arrival times and will meet you at exit gate with your name on a sign.
 Cost is $32 up to 3 persons.
 Service is 24 hours.
-For more information about this service, check here.
+For more information about this service and to book service, check here.

 The Costa Rica airport has no indoor public areas.
 All people waiting for arrivals and all taxis and tour operators have to wait outside the main exit door.
 When you get out of the secured area, there will no doubt be people trying to sell you a ride to your hotel or anywhere else in Costa Rica.
 These are usually unauthorized people and we do not recommend you travel with them.
 Chances are it will be no cheaper than using one of the Orange Airport Taxis (approx. $30.)